nielshojen/WorkSpaceOneImporter/README.md

 ---
 ### yaml format in recipes
-My ws1 recipes are in yaml format thanks to the convincing examples from [Graham Pughs recipes](https://github.com/autopkg/grahampugh-recipes/tree/main#wait-these-are-all-yaml-files).
+My ws1 recipes are in yaml format thanks to the convincing examples from [Graham Pugh's recipes](https://github.com/autopkg/grahampugh-recipes/tree/main#wait-these-are-all-yaml-files).
 His [plist-yaml-plist conversion tool](https://github.com/grahampugh/plist-yaml-plist) has helped me as well, especially when writing new recipes.

 ___